haifenghuang/magpie/README.md

 #### Annotations

-Monkey also has very simple annotation support like java：
+Magpie also has very simple annotation support like java：

 * Only mehotd and property of class can have annotations(not class itself, or other simple functions)
 * In the body of `Annotation` class, only support property, do not support methods.